dcmi/ldci/README.md

 #### Generate a Markdown file from the master JSON file

-Run [D2695955_to_md.py](https://github.com/dcmi/ldci/blob/master/docs/D2695955_to_md.py) using Python 3 as shown in [Makefile](https://github.com/dcmi/ldci/blob/master/docs/Makefile).
+* Run [D2695955_to_md.py](https://github.com/dcmi/ldci/blob/master/docs/D2695955_to_md.py) using Python 3 as shown in [Makefile](https://github.com/dcmi/ldci/blob/master/docs/Makefile).
 This will over-write the existing file, [D2695955.md](https://github.com/dcmi/ldci/blob/master/docs/D2695955.md).
-Commit and push.
+* Commit and push.

 #### Build the website using MkDocs

-Install [mkdocs](http://mkdocs.org) on your machine (see [installation instructions](http://www.mkdocs.org/#installation).
+* Install [mkdocs](http://mkdocs.org) on your machine (see [installation instructions](http://www.mkdocs.org/#installation).

-Run the command `mkdocs gh-deploy` (or use [deploy.sh](https://github.com/dcmi/ldci/blob/master/deploy.sh)).
-This command creates (or refreshes) the website at [https://dcmi.github.io/ldci/](https://dcmi.github.io/ldci/).
-The command must be run from the root directory of this repo.
-Behind the scenes, MkDocs will build your HTML docs from the Markdown sources, use the `ghp-import` tool to commit them to the `gh-pages` branch, and push the `gh-pages` branch to GitHub.
+* Run the command `mkdocs gh-deploy` (or use [deploy.sh](https://github.com/dcmi/ldci/blob/master/deploy.sh)).
+    * This command creates (or refreshes) the website at [https://dcmi.github.io/ldci/](https://dcmi.github.io/ldci/).
+    * The command must be run from the root directory of this repo.
+    * Behind the scenes, `mkdocs gh-deploy` builds HTML docs from the Markdown sources, uses the `ghp-import` tool to commit them to the `gh-pages` branch, and pushes the `gh-pages` branch to GitHub.